Tabiiiqwq/MeshAnyGaussians_Webpage/content/english/pages/write_up.md

 In parallel, we obtain high-quality depth estimates of the scene via stereo matching.
 For each training view, we synthesize a stereo pair by translating the camera slightly along the rightward (epipolar) direction and rendering a second image using the same 3DGS scene representation.
 Given that the two views are naturally aligned along the baseline, they can be directly fed into a stereo matching model to compute a dense depth map.

-For stereo inference, we adopt NVIDIA's state-of-the-art *FoundationStereo* model, which yields accurate depth predictions from rectified stereo pairs.
+For stereo inference, we adopt NVIDIA's state-of-the-art *FoundationStereo* model, which yields accurate depth predictions from rectified stereo pairs [4].
 Importantly, we choose stereo matching over monocular depth estimation methods such as Depth Anything, as the latter typically produce pseudo-depths bounded within $[0, 1]$ that are unsuitable for precise 3D reconstruction.

 Additionally, due to the inherent noise in the Gaussian surfaces of 3DGS, we avoid computing depth directly from the expected volume density, which tends to produce unstable results.
 Instead, our stereo-based pipeline yields metrically accurate and globally consistent depth maps that can be reliably fused in the subsequent TSDF pipeline.